 The Problem

-When I was hired, customers were conducting crypto trades through the company’s web trading portal.
-However, they were often on-the-go and could not easily access the portal.
+The only option for self-serve crypto trades were through the company’s web trading portal.
+However, customers were often on-the-go and could not easily access the portal.
 This resulted in the operations team being overloaded with simple requests such as balance checking, basic trades, and deposits/withdrawals.

 I was tasked with gathering the customer requirements from the operations team, identifying the customer’s needs, and delivering a comprehensive design for the mobile version of the web portal.